Warsaw Stock Exchange: Second Polish Republic

-The Warsaw Money Exchange (Giełda Pieniężna w Warszawie) was reopened after the First World War in 1919 and again in 1921.
+The Warsaw Money Exchange (Giełda Pieniężna w Warszawie) was reopened after World War I in 1919 and again in 1921.
 Between 1919 and 1939, the Warsaw Money Exchange was by far the largest of several bourses in different Polish cities (Katowice, Kraków, Lwów, Łódź, Poznań and Wilno), and accounted for 95% of the volume and 65 to 85% of the transactions traded on the Polish capital market.
 The Warsaw Money Exchange had more than 150 participants, 25 brokers, and more than 130 issuers.
 Its yearly turnover amounted to 1 billion PLZ.
 A new stock exchange law was passed in 1921 and again in 1926 and 1935.
 The Polish exchanges were subject to the world crises of 1929, but they recovered in the second half of the 1930s until the Second World War.
 In 1939 Poland was occupied by German and Soviet forces and all Polish stock exchanges were closed.